ayoolaolafenwa/PixelLib/README.md

 The Mask R_CNN model is trained on Coco dataset with 80 common object categories.
 The model can perform instance segmentation on these object categories. check this [text file](https://github.com/ayoolaolafenwa/PixelLib/blob/master/coco_object_categories.txt) to see a list of the 80 object categories.

-# Specialised uses of PixelLib for Instance Segmentatio.
+# Specialised uses of PixelLib for Instance Segmentation.

 ## Obtain the following arrays: